kvizdos/typesend/README.md

 ## Features
 ### Centralized Template Management:
-Store and manage email templates in MongoDB with a pre-built, embeddable Template Editor UI that displays all possible variables and provides live previews.
+Store and manage email templates in DynamoDB with a pre-built, embeddable Template Editor UI that displays all possible variables and provides live previews.

 ### Asynchronous Email Dispatch:
 The Send() function enqueues messages in AWS SQS.
 A Lambda function processes the queue—filling templates, logging metadata (e.g., app ID, custom metadata like "to-user-id"), sending emails, and tracking analytics.